 Additionally, motorcyclists often face unfair scrutiny and judgement from insurance companies.
 An insurance representative may automatically assume that the accident is your fault, using inconsistencies between statements to deny or reduce your award.
 At Taxman, Pollock, Murray & Bekkerman, LLC, we understand the scrutiny that motorcyclists face and advocate aggressively for our clients during each stage of the case.
 We will guide you through the claim process and defend you against unfair judgement.

 Common Types of Motorcycle Accident Injuries

 The injuries resulting from a motorcycle collision are often serious and life altering.
 Injuries from motorcycle collisions can result in extensive medical care, surgeries, hospitalizations, and significant medical bills.
 Riders can be left with permanent physical limitations that can even prevent them from returning to work.
 The legal team at TPMB advocates on behalf of its motorcycle clients to ensure that their rights are protected.

 One of the common types of injuries sustained in a motorcycle collision is a head injury.
 Illinois law does not require motorcyclists to wear a helmet while operating a bike.
 If you are involved in a collision and not wearing a helmet, the fact that you were not wearing a helmet cannot be used as a basis to lessen your financial recovery.
-The motorcycle lawyers at TPMB have extensive experience in advocating on behalf of riders for all types of injuries associated with motorcycle collisions.
+The Chicago personal injury lawyers at TPMB have extensive experience in advocating on behalf of riders for all types of injuries associated with motorcycle collisions.
 Common motorcycle injuries include: